nessos/Eff/README.md

     }
 }

-// Apply state effect and execute EffectExecutionContext.Handler = new EffectHandler(new Random());
+// Set effect handler and execute EffectExecutionContext.Handler = new EffectHandler(new Random());
 var x = Foo().Result;
 ```